foreai-co/cj-action/README.md

 ## Inputs

+- `website`: The web url to test.
+- `test-name`: A name to identify the test.
 - `instructions`: Instructions for doing the test.
+- `cj-token`: Your secret token to access fore ai Critical Journey.

 ## Outputs

-- `result`: The output from the Python script.
+- `result`: The URL where you can view the test results.

 ## Example Usage